bjessup1017/html-resume/README.md

 # html-resume
-A resume created using only HTML code.
+A resume created using only HTML.